Kawai Musical Instruments: Organs

 Kawai produces a line of electronic organs under the name "Dreamatone".
 Kawai also owns Lowrey organs.
 Kawai previously offered the MORE series, a home organ product line applying the high-end technology of their theater models, T-50 and T-30.
 The MORE series was merged into "Dreamatone" family in fall 1979.

 Other products

 The company also manufactures MIDI controllers.

+Guitars

-The company has built guitars and basses in the past.
+The company was a prolific builder of guitars and basses after acquiring Teisco in 1967.
+Kawai discontinued the Teisco brand in 1969 internationally in favour of its own brand "Apollo", but retained it domestically until 1977.
 The F-series from approximately late 1970 to 1990 have a neck thru guitar design.
+Guitar production ceased in 2007.

+Kawai was a major OEM builder of Fernandes Guitars in the 1980s and 1990s.

+During the 1980s the company partnered with Schaller GmbH to produce the "Rockoon" range of guitars until 1990.